Lincoln High School (Lincoln, Nebraska): Wrestling

 Lincoln High School's wrestling program is headed by Coach Andy Genrich.
 Lincoln High last won a state championship in 1992 and has had 29 individual state champions.
 In 2009, the program had success in qualifying three wrestlers for state, all by winning first place at the district meet.

+Football

+Lincoln High School's football program competes in the NSAA's Class A Division.
+The team is headed by Head Coach Mark Macke.
+Coach Macke has compiled a record of 40-60 since taking over the program in 2013.
+Lincoln High School's varsity football team has earned a berth into the Class A Playoffs nine times in school history, with the most recent occurring in 2020.
+Their most successful season ended in a State Championship Game loss to Lincoln Southeast High School in 1992, with a final score of 17-0.